SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 git push
 ```

-- Navigate to `https://github.com/(username of owner)/(name of repo)` again and open the "Pull Requests" tab.
+- Navigate to `https://github.com/(your username)/(name of repo)` and open the "Pull Requests" tab.
-- When prompted to select branches to compare, select your new branch and the Owner's `gh-pages` branch.
+- When prompted to select branches to compare (across forks), select your new branch and the Owner's `gh-pages` branch.

 **Owner**: